Solar Frequently Asked Questions

 Q: Is Net Metering or NEM still available?

 A: The Net Metering or NEM program is fully subscribed and is not available for new systems.
 Solar systems already on the NEM program will remain on the program for 20 years from the date of the original interconnection.
 New owners of NEM systems are "grandfathered" into the NEM rates.
-Systems installed after 9/2017 are subject to the solar Energy Purchase Credit (EP) program and rates.
+As of September 2017, the Energy Purchase Credit (EP) program is available for new solar system installations.

 A: No, Lodi Electric does not currently have any rebates available for solar installation.
 Please check with your tax advisor to see if you qualify for any State or Federal incentives.